-All shares of AIG common stock received by you in the merger will be freely transferable, except that shares of AIG common stock received by persons who are deemed to be "affiliates", as defined under the Securities Act, of HSB at the time of the special meeting may be resold by them only in transactions (1) permitted by the resale provisions of Rule 145 promulgated under the Securities Act, (2) pursuant to an effective registration statement other than the Form S-4 under the Securities Act of which this proxy statement/prospectus forms a part, (3) covered by a Commission no-action letter or (4) which, in the reasonable opinion of counsel to AIG, are not required to be registered under the Securities Act.
+All shares of AIG common stock received by you in the merger will be freely transferable, except that shares of AIG common stock received by persons who are deemed to be "affiliates", as defined under the Securities Act, of HSB at the time of the special meeting may be resold by them only in transactions permitted by the resale provisions of Rule 145 promulgated under the Securities Act.
 Persons who may be deemed to be affiliates of HSB generally include individuals or entities that control, are controlled by, or are under common control with, HSB and may include certain directors and executives of HSB as well as principal shareholders of HSB.

-The merger agreement requires HSB to use its reasonable best efforts to cause each of its affiliates to execute a written agreement to not transfer, offer to sell or otherwise dispose of any of the shares of AIG common stock issued to them in the merger, unless the transfer, sale or other disposition satisfies one of the above permitted transactions.
+The merger agreement requires HSB to use its reasonable best efforts to cause each of its affiliates to execute a written agreement to not offer to sell, transfer, or otherwise dispose of any of the shares of AIG common stock issued to them in the merger, unless the sale, transfer or other disposition is made in conformity with Rule 145 under the Securities Act or is not otherwise in violation of the Securities Act.